pwrzosek/tJMagnonHolon/docs/src/guide.md

 system = Main.tJmodel1D.System(spinsUp = 0)
 ```

-Additionally, if you are alergic to explicitely writing arguments names, you can use a constructor of [`System`](@ref Main.tJmodel1D.System) structure.
+Additionally, if you wish to avoid to explicitly writing arguments names, you can use a constructor of [`System`](@ref Main.tJmodel1D.System) structure.
-In this case the order of arguments matters and it follows: `(t, J, λ, α, size, electrons, spinsUp, momentum)`.
+In this case the order of arguments matters, and it follows: `(t, J, λ, α, size, electrons, spinsUp, momentum)`.
 ```@example 1
 system = Main.tJmodel1D.System(1.0, 1.0, 1.0, 1.0, 16, 16, 8, 0)
 ```